What Causes Vein Disease?

 The vascular system is comprised of the heart, arteries, and veins.
 Veins are blood vessels that return blood from the body to the heart.
 To overcome the force of gravity, inside the veins are one-way valves, which open to allow blood flow to the heart, and close to prevent reflux of blood back to the body.
 When the valves fail to function, or if the vein is compromised so the valves do not completely close, blood can begin to pool in the vein causing a host of complications.

-It is not fully understood why the valves in your veins weaken as some people develop the condition for no apparent reason.
+The cause of varicose veins or why the valves in your veins weaken is not fully understood as some people develop the condition for no apparent reason.

-The following are risk factors, which can increase the likelihood of developing venous insufficiency:
+The following are risk factors, which can increase the likelihood of developing varicose veins or venous insufficiency:

 - Standing occupations